Trauma Informed Care in Nursing

 Identifying Past Trauma

 The patient’s reaction and compliance may be affected by their past trauma.
 Past trauma needs to be identified and acknowledged.
 Past trauma can affect all aspects of a patient’s life.
-Identifying and acknowledging the trauma and how the patients then needed coping mechanisms may now have become detrimental to their health is important for the overall well-being of the patient.
+Identifying and acknowledging the trauma and how the patients then needed coping mechanisms may have become detrimental to their health is essential for the overall well-being of the patient.

 Through the identification of past trauma, the team can take the opportunity to ensure that the patient does not feel responsible for the life-altering trauma and understands that the trauma was not their fault.
 Identifying the trauma can lead to the revelation that there is a connection between past trauma and the patient’s current coping and functioning; this can change their overall perspective, thus changing their lives (4).